Deroceras invadens: Distribution

-The distribution has been extensively reviewed by Hutchinson et al. (2014).
+The distribution was extensively reviewed by Hutchinson et al. in 2014.
 The native range is the southern and perhaps central parts of Italy but the first certain record is from Britain in 1930.
 Deroceras invadens now occurs in very many other parts of the world, although there is only one record from Asia.
 The list below gives dates of the first reported findings (outdoors unless stated); oceanic Islands are considered separately at the end.